db.env

 THREADS — scan parallelism

-Number of worker threads spawned for parallel shard scans (find, count, aggregate, index builds).
+Number of compute threads in the parallel_for pool used for parallel shard scans (find, count, aggregate), index builds, and bulk write phase 2.

-• Lower if the host has other workloads sharing CPU.
+• Lower if the host has other workloads sharing CPU — but going below nproc usually hurts.

-When to care: large full scans.
-For indexed queries (which touch tiny candidate sets), THREADS barely matters.
+When to care: large full scans, parallel bulk-insert at >1M rows, indexed batch ingest.
+For indexed point queries (tiny candidate sets), THREADS barely matters.

 WORKERS — server thread pool